 When to repot fiddle leaf fig is one of the common questions asked by fig lovers when they are planning on moving their fiddle-leaf fig (also known as ficus lyrata) in a different pot or location.

 In this article, you will learn everything you need to know about when to repot this plant.
-This guide will walk you through how to prepare for repotting your plants like an expert.
-Go get your things, be prepared, and remember everything that this article will teach you.
+This guide will walk you through how to prepare for repotting your plants like an expert, so go get your things, be prepared, and remember everything that this article will teach you.

 - When Should You Repot Your Fiddle Leaf Figs?

-- – The Best Season to Repot Fiddle Leaf Figs Into a New Pot
+- When Is the Best Season to Repot Fiddle Leaf Figs Into a New Pot?

-- – Things You Need To Prepare When Repotting a Fiddle Leaf Fig
+- What Do You Need To Prepare When Repotting a Fiddle Leaf Fig?

-- – Fiddle Leaf Figs Plant Care Tips To Keep Them Healthy and Beautiful
+- What Are Fiddle Leaf Figs Plant Care Tips To Keep Them Healthy?

 When Should You Repot Your Fiddle Leaf Figs?

-You should repot your fiddle leaf fig when the tree has outgrown the pot, pests and diseases are present, unexpected animal behavior toward the leaf figs is observed, soil quality is low, brown spots, as well as dropping leaves and dead leaves that will eventually cause root rot in the future.
+You should repot your fiddle leaf figs when the trees have outgrown their pots, there are pests and diseases and unexpected animal behavior toward the leaf figs, soil quality is low, and there are brown spots.
+Dropping leaves and dead leaves are also good reasons.